viamrobotics/docs/README.md

 This is handled automatically by a GitHub Action on push.

 ## Contributing

 Don't hesitate to create a pull request.
 Every contribution is appreciated.

 ### Notes for contributors

-- Don't make forks on the main repo, do in your own fork.
+* Don't make changes on the main repo, do them in your fork.
-- Every sentence should be on a new line.
+* Every sentence should be on a new line.
-- Test locally before submitting a PR.
+* Test locally before submitting a PR.
-- Always submit a PR before merging.
+* Always submit a PR before merging.
-- The author of the PR should merge unless they cannot and it's time-sensitive.
+* The author of the PR should merge unless they cannot and it's time-sensitive.

 1. Fork the official repo into your personal GitHub.
 2. The new forked copy is cloned to your local system.